2nd Devon RV Collar Badges

-A (non-matching?) pair of white metal collar badges for The 7th Dragoon Guards, each with two lug fastenings (north and south).
-As Churchill & Westlake 11.
+A pair of white metal collar badges for The 2nd Devonshire Rifle Volunteers (Prince of Wales's), each with two lug fastenings (east and west).
+Churchill 354.

-An early pair of brass collar badges for The Royal Warwickshire Regiment, each with two lug fastenings (north and south).
-Churchill 156/157.
+A nice pair of blackened brass collar badges for a service battalion of The Oxfordshire & Buckinghamshire Light Infantry, each with two lug fastenings (east and west).
+Churchill & Westlake 225.

-A scarce, white metal, field-service cap badge/collar badge for a volunteer battalion of The Norfolk Regiment with two lug fastenings (north and south).
-As Churchill 276.
+A white metal collar badge for The 23rd Hussars with two lug fastenings (north and south).
+Churchill & Westlake 42 or Seaman 23.

 Note: Peter Seaman's book, For Hostilities Only (p46), states: "Although collar badges were not to be issued to other ranks during the period of the war this instruction was ignored by the 23rd Hussars." read more